JimDesu/basis-lang/README.md

 .cmd compute: Int x, Int 'result = 'result <- x * 2
 ```

 Without `'`, the parameter is read-only (READ-mode).
-Reference semantics — a parameter the body may both read and write — are expressed today by passing a pointer (`^Type`) and using the postfix `^` and `&` operators in the body to dereference and take addresses; the parameter-mode design space includes a dedicated reference mode that the references describe.
+The `&` prefix marks the third mode, **reference** — a parameter the body may both read and write, under copy-restore: a written value commits to the caller's slot on success, and on failure the slot is bit-identical to its pre-call state.
+The caller must supply an already-initialized slot, since the callee may read it.
+So every parameter is in one of three modes: READ (bare name), PRODUCE (`'name`), or REFERENCE (`&name`).

 A command's *expression-style result* — the value when the command is invoked inline as an expression like `#q <- compute: 7` — is determined by the writeable parameters in its signature.
 A writeable parameter is either productive (`'name`, write-once on success) or reference (`&name`, read-and-write with copy-restore semantics):